vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

 ## Configuring Google Analytics 4 Configuration tag in Google Tag Manager
 ### Creating a Google Analytics 4 configuration tag
 To ensure data flows from your store to Google Analytics, create a Google Analytics 4 configuration tag using Measumerent ID in [Google Tag Manager](https://tagmanager.google.com/).
-To create the tag see the following the article Set up the Google Analytics 4 Configuration tag.
+To create the tag see the following article [Set up the Google Analytics 4 Configuration tag](https://support.google.com/tagmanager/answer/9442095).

-Once created the Google Analytics 4 Configuration tag set up each GA4 event:
+Once the Google Analytics 4 Configuration tag is created, set up each GA4 event as follows:
 1. Download the [container file](https://gist.githubusercontent.com/filipewl/6fab5e75ae938487fe780b1ce213970f/raw/e9bf3db528bca7a07851512e378e53ac7d8ba08d/gtm-ga4-container-template.json).
-This container adds all the needed tags, triggers, and variables.
+This container adds all the necessary tags, triggers, and variables.

 2. Import the container file by following Google’s [Import a container guide](https://support.google.com/tagmanager/answer/6106997?#import).
-It will add all the needed tags, triggers, and variables.
+It will add all the necessary tags, triggers, and variables.

 ![import-container](https://user-images.githubusercontent.com/67270558/232900478-36277198-bc4a-40f2-a7e3-f54b73270fe9.png)

-3. In the GTM app, in the GA4 Configuration tag, edit the Measurement ID field.
+3. In the GTM app, in the GA4 Configuration tag, edit the **Measurement ID** field.

 > ℹ️ Your measurement ID usually starts with `G-`.
 To find your Google tag ID, refer to [Find your Google tag ID article](https://support.google.com/analytics/answer/9539598?sjid=16676572490197811169-SA#find-G-ID)

-### Testing the Tags fired
+### Testing Tags in Google Tag Manager
-Use the [Preview mode](https://support.google.com/tagmanager/answer/6107056) in Google Tag Manager (GTM) to test that the Google Analytics: GA4 Configuration tag is firing correctly for every page.
+To test that the Google Analytics: GA4 Configuration tag is firing correctly for every page, use the [Preview mode](https://support.google.com/tagmanager/answer/6107056) in Google Tag Manager (GTM).
 Additionally, verify that the Google Analytics: GA4 Event tags are firing accurately for user actions such as viewing a product or adding a product to the cart.

-### Testing Events sent to GA4
+### Testing Events sent to Google Analytics 4
-Access the Google Analytics Admin and use the [DebugView](https://support.google.com/analytics/answer/7201382) to verify if the events are arriving and the [Reports](https://support.google.com/analytics/answer/9212670) are being filled with data.
+To verify if the events are arriving and the reports are being filled with data, access the Google Analytics Admin and use the [DebugView](https://support.google.com/analytics/answer/7201382) to verify if the events are arriving and the [Reports](https://support.google.com/analytics/answer/9212670) are being filled with data.

 ![DebugView](https://user-images.githubusercontent.com/67270558/232895238-979567b3-38a8-491b-92f8-7c84691d7ccc.png)